krishkhare049/krishkhare049/README.md

 * 🌍 Build AI infrastructure used by developers worldwide
 * 📦 Publish more open-source packages
 * 🧠 Master distributed systems & LLM infrastructure
-* 💼 Work with an ambitious engineering team while growing Khare Industries
+* 💼 Work with an ambitious engineering team

 ---